Psygnosis: As Studio Liverpool

 Studio Liverpool also developed Wipeout Fusion, the first of two instalments of the series on the PlayStation 2, released in 2002.
-Next they developed Wipeout Pure for the PlayStation Portable, which launched alongside the handheld in 2005 to significant acclaim, with many media outlets heralding it a return to glory for the series.
+Next it developed Wipeout Pure for the PlayStation Portable, which launched alongside the handheld in 2005 to significant acclaim, with many media outlets heralding it a return to glory for the series.
 They followed up with the sequel Wipeout Pulse in 2007 which was later ported to the PlayStation 2 and released in Europe.

+In 2002, what was the shell of the former Psygnosis signed a deal with Bam!
+Entertainment to secure North American rights of two titles from concepts started at Psygnosis, namely Wipeout Fusion and Dropship: United Peace Force.

 In 2008 it released Wipeout HD, a downloadable title for the PlayStation 3's PlayStation Network service, consisting of various courses taken from both Wipeout Pure and Wipeout Pulse remade in high definition.
 An expansion pack for Wipeout HD named Wipeout HD Fury is available at PlayStation Network, including new game modes, new tracks, new music and new ship skins/models.
 In 2007, a copy of Manhunt 2 was leaked online prior to its release by an employee from the Sony Europe Liverpool office.

 On 29 January 2010, Sony made a public statement on its restructuring of Studio Liverpool.
 The closure of Studio Liverpool was announced on 22 August 2012.
 In a press release, Sony stated that after an assessment of all European studios, it had decided to close Studio Liverpool.
 Sony said that the Liverpool site would remain in operation, as it is home to a number of Sony Worldwide Studios and SCEE Departments.

 Eurogamer was told by an unnamed source that, at the time of its closure, Studio Liverpool was working on two PlayStation 4 launch titles.
 One was a Wipeout title described as "dramatically different"; the other was a motion capture-based game along the lines of Tom Clancy's Splinter Cell.

 Spin-off studios

-In 2013 a number of former Studio Liverpool employees formed two new studios: Firesprite, which worked on the visuals of The Playroom for the PlayStation 4, and Playrise Digital, who had success with their Table Top Racing games.
+In 2013 a number of former Studio Liverpool employees formed two new studios: Firesprite, which worked on the visuals of The Playroom for the PlayStation 4, and Playrise Digital, who had success with its Table Top Racing games.
 In September 2021, Sony acquired Firesprite.